Chefchaouen: Landmarks

 Chefchaouen's blue walls are a popular subject of interest.
 There are several theories as to why the walls were painted blue.
 One popular theory is that the blue keeps mosquitos away.
 The blue is said to symbolize the sky and heaven and serve as a reminder to lead a spiritual life.
 However, according to some locals, the walls were mandated to be painted blue in the 1970s to attract tourists.

 Medina

-The medina is one of the most important historical neighborhoods, where blue and white paint dominates the walls and houses, and the streets are so narrow that cars cannot pass, which provides a peaceful and calm atmosphere.

-The kasbah is one of the first buildings constructed in the city in the Andalusian style.
-It includes the emir's residence, a small mosque for the emir, a prison, a garden, a horse stable, sheds for the animals, and dozens of towers.
-The kasbah played a major role as a house of Makhzen (i.e. authoritarian forces) until its occupation by the Spanish in 1920.
-The kasbah was built from strong and sustainable local raw materials such as limestone, with successive layers of hard rammed earth.
-Fired red bricks were used to build the sides of the doors and arches.
-Local cedar, fir, juniper, and other woods were used to form the roofs, clad in red tiles.
-The Kasbah overlooks the Outae Hammam yard.